Tm-00/uv-filter-generative-design/chemical_analysis/README.md

 ## Reproducibility

 All stochastic steps (train/test splits, cross-validation folds, bootstrap resampling, y-scrambling permutations) use a fixed `RANDOM_STATE` (set in `config.py`, default 42), so a full re-run should reproduce the thesis's reported numbers exactly, given the same input data.

+Furthermore, `all_molecules.pkl` (all methods molecules processed) has been included as well as csv files of the generated molecules per method in `data`